dreidgon/wp-countdown-maintenance/README.md

 This plugin is licensed under the [GPL v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).
 You are free to use, modify, and distribute it as you wish.

 ---

+## ⚠️ Disclaimer

+This plugin has been tested on local and development environments only.

+Please **backup your website and database** before using it on a live site.

+The author is not responsible for any issues, data loss, or downtime that may occur.

+---

+## 🧪 Tested Environment

+- **PHP:** 8.3.14
+- **MySQL:** 9.1.0
+- **WordPress:** Tested with WordPress 6.8.2

+---